Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Introduction

+In essence, there is an urgent demand for an all-encompassing, robust, and efficient learning approach that not only delivers promising visual realism enhancement but also ensures high efficiency and stability across a wide array of scenes.
 It is imperative to highlight that current learning-based methods neglect the essential adaptive preservation in multi-exposure image fusion.
 Specifically, a variety of approaches utilize direct fusion rules for feature aggregation, such as summation~\cite{li2013image} and multiplication~\cite{liu2022attention}.
 Regrettably, these rudimentary fusion rules fall short in effectively aggregating information from LDR pairs with markedly distinct characteristics, thereby failing to preserve critical information (\emph{e.g.}, pixel intensity and texture details) appropriately.
 Furthermore, given the considerable variation in multi-exposure image distributions, manually designed architectures face difficulties in flexibly adapting to disparate data distributions.
 In addition, due to the unavoidable movements and shaking of imaging devices, minor pixel misalignments in LDR pairs are commonplace.
 Existing methods seldom tackle this issue, leading to fused images characterized by blurred details and compromised structure.
-In essence, there is an urgent demand for an all-encompassing, robust, and efficient learning approach that not only delivers promising visual realism enhancement but also ensures high efficiency and stability across a wide array of scenes.

 To be more specific, the second challenge stems from the computational efficiency of existing methods.
 Present MEF methods, encompassing both conventional and learning-based approaches, rely heavily on handcrafted architectures and operations.
 In terms of conventional frameworks, various transformations such as wavelet transform~\cite{zhang2018multi}, multi-scale representation~\cite{yang2022multi}, and Laplacian pyramid~\cite{li2011performance} are proposed to enable feature fusion through handcrafted mechanisms.
 Unfortunately, these manual designs for feature extraction and fusion rules demand substantial fine-tuning and a significant amount of experiential knowledge.
 Most of these methods utilize numerical optimization, which in turn impacts the inference efficiency and robustness in real-world applications.
 Furthermore, in recent years, the powerful feature extraction capabilities of CNN-based learning have led to the increasing dominance of end-to-end models in MEF development, considerably improving performance concerning statistical metrics and visual effects.
 For architectural construction, a variety of learnable mechanisms~\cite{xu2020u2fusion,li2021multiple,han2022multi} have been introduced to forge connections between LDR pairs and HDR outputs.
 We contend that current neural architectures for MEF largely borrow effective practices from other vision tasks without paying adequate attention to MEF-specific characteristics.
 As a consequence, these simplistic cascaded architectures, marked by increased width and depth, possess an excessive number of parameters, making them prone to feature redundancy.